asvirida/ansible/wordpress-lamp/readme.md

-# Wordpress on Ubuntu 20.04 LAMP
+# Wordpress on Linux

+This playbook has been checked for:
+- Ubuntu 20.04 LTS
+- Debian 10
+- Centos 8 (RedHat)

-This playbook will install a WordPress website on top of a LAMP environment (**L**inux, **A**pache, **M**ySQL and **P**HP) on an Ubuntu 18.04 machine, as explained in the guide on [How to Use Ansible to Set Up Wordpress on Ubuntu 18.04 LAMP](https://www.digitalocean.com/community/tutorials/how-to-use-ansible-to-install-and-set-up-wordpress-with-lamp-on-ubuntu-18-04).
-A virtualhost will be created with the options specified in the `vars/default.yml` variable file.
+virtualhost will be created with the options specified in the `vars/default.yml` variable file.

 ## Settings